 - recovering from a broken foot

-- recovery time for broken foot
+- recovery clip for humiliated foot

-- recovery time after foot injury
+- retrieval time after foot hurt